Dung24-6/Dung24-6/README.md

 _**The industrial landscape is already littered with remains of once successful companies that could not adapt their strategic vision to altered conditions of competition.**_

 Ralph Abernathy

+_**All the great things are simple, and many can be expressed in a single word: freedom, justice, honor, duty, mercy, hope.**_

+Winston Churchill